 Whatever your option of roofing surface, you’re probably going to need a flash and this is how we do it.
 Flashing is a vital part of all exterior work, both on the roof and on the siding.
 Flashing is metal (aluminum or copper, often lead) or plastic film.
 It is applied in strips to areas where various materials are adjacent, such as the intersection of the masonry chimney and the roofing shingles, where the siding is adjacent to the window frames, and so on.

-It is always better to get your roof replacement done by professionals like RVA Roof and Tree.
+It is always better to get your roof replacement done by professional roofing company in Richmond, VA.
 Usually when you try your own hands on it you might end up causing more damage or doing things incorrectly.
 So, contact us on (804) 263-7190 today for a one-time professional roof replacement, installation or repair.